gungwald/lubuntu-16.04-powerpc-setup/README.md

 Olivier Laverré
 With Debian (Linux Kernel 5.x), also add to your yaboot.conf: append="video=TV-1:d nouveau.config=NvPowerChecks=0".
 This avoids a black screen.
 Or add it at the boot prompt: " Linux video=TV-1:d nouveau.config=NvPowerChecks=0".
-With Kernel 4.x it seems to be necessary to use video=offb:off to get X to start with the fbdev driver.
-Nouveau still does not work.

 OR, using this boot parameter: